-Our 55,000 Square Foot facility is located in the heart of Western New York, just minutes away from Niagara Falls, and houses some of the most advanced avionics testing and repair equipment in the world.
-With independent standby power and UPS protection to service and protect the facility from the northern winter climate.
-We have approximately 100 highly trained and certified technicians in eight service departments.
-We continue to grow, update our facility and increase our capabilities as more companies are realizing the advantages of working with AERO.
+Our new state of the art facility is located in the heart of Western New York, just minutes away from the Buffalo International Airport.
+It houses some of the most advanced avionics testing and repair equipment in the world.
+The building includes independent standby power and UPS protection to service and protect the facility from the northern winter climate.
+We have highly trained certified technicians and continue to grow our team.
+We update our facility and increase our capabilities as more companies are realizing the advantages of working with AERO.

 FAA Approved Station No. NC1R343K

 EASA Approval Certificate No. EASA.145.4037

 Instrument Class 1-2-3-4 * Radio Class 1-2-3 * Accessory Class 2-3